xlevine/Wine-Vivino/README.md

 ## Goal

-**For a given price range and wine type (rose, red, white), what kind of wine should one be choosing at store if one has only a limited amount of information available (Region, Year, Name)?**
+**For a given price range and wine category (e.g. red, white), what kind of wine should one be choosing at store if one has only a limited amount of information available (Region, Year, Name)?**

 ## Production and Consumption of Wines in France